Marwan-lord/Resgen/README.md

 # Resgen - JSON to PDF Resume Generator

 Resgen is a lightweight, command-line tool that converts structured JSON data into polished PDF resumes.
 Built with Rust, it prioritizes speed, simplicity, and customization while avoiding bloated dependencies.
-Define your resume once in JSON, then generate consistent PDF versions tailored to different opportunities.
+Define your resume once in JSON, then generate consistent PDF versions tailored to different opportunities, it prioritizes privacy as no data is collected unlike cloud alterinatives.

+## Examples
+- resgen -f resume.json -o mycv.pdf -t clean
+- resgen -f cv.json

 ## Features

 - **Clean JSON Structure**: Define your resume content in a human-readable JSON format
 - **CLI Simplicity**: Generate PDFs with a single terminal command
 - **Zero Runtime Dependencies**: Compiled binary works out-of-the-box
-- **Cross-Platform**: Runs seamlessly on Windows, macOS, and Linux.
+- **Cross-Platform**: Runs seamlessly on macOS, and Linux.
 - **Privacy-First**: Your data stays local—no cloud dependencies or tracking.

 ## Installation